smichaelsen/melon-images/Readme.md

 `package.Smichaelsen\MelonImages.croppingConfiguration.<table>.<recordType>.<fieldName>.variants.<variantName>.sizes.<sizeName>`

-`title` (optional): Title of the size that is shown to the backend user.
-Per default the variant name and size name is used. <br>
 `breakpoints` (optional): Comma separated list of breakpoint names (See *1.
 Breakpoints*) that this size is used for.
 If omitted the size will have no media query condition is used on all screens - recommended if you use only one size for the given variant. <br>
 `width` (optional): Width in pixels the image is rendered in. <br>
-`height` (optional): Height in pixels the image is rendered in.
+`height` (optional): Height in pixels the image is rendered in. <br>
+`ratio` (optional): If the ratio is given (in the x/y, e.g. 16/9) the width or the height may be omitted.
+The height can be calculated by width and ratio.
+The width can be calculated by height and ratio.
+If multiple sizes share the same ratios they are grouped in the backend so that the editor sets a single cropping for them.
+In the frontend they are still rendered as different sizes for different breakpoints.

 If you provide `width` and `height` it results in a fixed aspect ratio that is enforced in the backend cropping tool.
 Neat!